1953 High Point Soap Box Derby car built by Henry Clyde Williams, Jr. and sponsored by the High Point Fire Department

-This fall marks the High Point Historical Society’s seventh annual Adopt-an-Artifact campaign to raise conservation funds for an irreplaceable High Point artifact.
-Thanks to the support of the community, we have raised over $12,000 and conserved twenty-two artifacts in the last six years!
+Since 2013, the Historical Society’s annual Adopt-an-Artifact campaign has raised conservation funds for an irreplaceable High Point artifact.
+Thanks to the support of the community, we have raised over $12,000 and conserved more than twenty-two artifacts!

 Your tax-deductible donation to our Adopt-an-Artifact fund will help ensure that these artifacts will be saved for our community to enjoy!

 Helps with long-term preservation of artifacts through restoration or stabilization